AngMaher/Prevail-pp5/README.md

 ## Future Features

 This site has so much opportunity to grow and develop.
-If time wasn't to tight for this project, I would have included some of the following features.
+If time wasn't so tight for this project, I would have included some of the following features.

 - A subscription service, where the user can pay up to 6 months in advance for classes.
 - A section on the site that could be a forum.
 A community where leaders can post information on classes and recipes and also user can post and comment and connect to other users and leaders.
 - Also a tracking system could be brought in where a user can see their weight each week and how their goals are going.
-- Also the feature that I didn't complete in my project issues, classes can submit a post avdising how the class done each week and members can see and comment.
+- Also the feature the I didn't complete in my project issues, class leaders can submit a post advising how the class done each week and members can see and comment.

 ## Database Design